 If you’ve been trading for any amount of time, you don’t need to be told that beating the market is about more than strategy.

-Your mindset also plays a big role in your success, which is why we’ve put together a list of the best trading psychology books for 2021.
+Your mindset also plays a big role in your success, so we’ve compiled a list of the best trading psychology books for 2021.

 A lot of trading comes down to how honed your trading psychology is.